damwhit/git_flow_class/README.md

 # Before we start
 *Does anyone have any particularly horrible git-tastrophes that they'd like to share?

-*Show of thumbs...
-How does everyone feel about git work flow?

 *Any burning questions?

 * Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency(LOCAL)